treosh/lighthouse-ci-action/README.md

 > Audit URLs using [Lighthouse](https://developers.google.com/web/tools/lighthouse)
 > and test performance with [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci).

-The action integrates Lighthouse CI with Github Actions environment.
+This action integrates Lighthouse CI with Github Actions environment.
-Making it simple to see failed tests with annotations, upload results, store secrets, and interpolate env variables.
+Making it simple to see failed tests, upload results, run jobs in parallel, store secrets, and interpolate env variables.

 It is built in collaboration between Lighthouse Team, Treo (web performance monitoring company), and many excellent contributors.

 **Features**:

-- ✅ Audit URLs using Lighthouse
+- ✅ Audit URLs using Lighthouse v6
 - 🎯 Test performance with Lighthouse CI assertions or performance budgets
 - 😻 See failed results in the action interface
 - 💾 Upload results to a private LHCI server, Temporary Public Storage, or as artifacts